vuesion/vuesion/docs/guide/vuex.md

 But sometimes you have to store confidential data like access tokens or big data objects like a list of products.
 In these cases, you need to store your data in cookies or LocalStorage.

-The vue-starter comes with a VueX middleware that allows you to decide to persist VueX modules in different storages.
+Vuesion comes with a VueX middleware that allows you to decide to persist VueX modules in different storages.

 ## Persist to cookies

-The vue-starter includes a CookieStorage adapter for the VueX-persist middleware.
+Vuesion includes a CookieStorage adapter for the VueX-persist middleware.

 ::: tip Cookies
 **Before you apply this tip, have a talk with a security engineer!**